-Financial fraud occurs every day, accumulating in trillions of dollars in losses each year.
+Financial fraud occurs every day, accumulating in 5.1 trillions of dollars in losses each year.
 In some segments, fraud has reached the highest levels on record.
 It affects more organizations than ever across all industries – including finance, retail, healthcare, government and utilities.
-A survey by PwC revealed that 49% of businesses experienced fraud over the previous two years.
+According to PwC’s Global Economic Crime and Fraud Survey 2022, 46% of businesses experienced fraud over the previous two years.

 Why Fraud Is Difficult to Detect